Obesity in Children (2015)

 The CTFPHC released the “Recommendations for growth monitoring, and prevention and management of overweight and obesity in children and youth in primary care” in 2015.

-The task force recognizes that this guideline is currently out-of-date and has made a decision to place an update to this topic “on hold” as of December 2022.
-This pragmatic decision not to proceed on an update at this time was based on the following:
+The task force recognizes that this guideline is currently out-of-date and has made a decision to “sunset” (archive) these recommendations.
+This was based on a review of the current evidence following the https://canadiantaskforce.ca/methods/updating-reaffirmation-and-sunsetting-clinical-practice-guidelines-methods-from-the-canadian-task-force-on-preventive-health-care/ methodology.

-• The evolving concept of obesity as a health issue (e.g., chronic disease or disorder versus risk factor)
+- The evolving concept of obesity as a health issue (e.g., risk factor vs chronic disease or disorder) and resultant impact on selecting appropriate health outcomes

-• Available and upcoming comprehensive Canadian guidelines on obesity in children
+- Anticipated availability of an upcoming comprehensive Canadian guideline on obesity in children and youth

-The task force acknowledges the importance of this topic to the health and wellbeing of young Canadians.
-We will continue to evaluate this topic for an update during our annual topic selection.
+The task force acknowledges the importance of this topic to the health and wellbeing of Canadians.
+During future topic selection, we may re-evaluate aspects of this topic that are better suited to the Task Force mandate.

 Summary of recommendations for clinicians and policy-makers